coreos/rpm-ostree/docs/treefile.md

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.

+ * `ima`: boolean, optional: Defaults to `false`.
+Propagate any IMA signatures in input RPMs into the final OSTree commit.

  * `boot-location` (or `boot_location`): string, optional:
     There are 2 possible values:
     * "new": A misnomer, this value is no longer "new".
 Kernel data